geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 Um, it's not really fast.

 ##### **Geohot** [[00:12:47](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=767)]
-Wait, but shouldn't it be... you you're saying it's making a copy but that should be like eight terabytes a second or so
+Wait, but shouldn't it be.. you you're saying it's making a copy but that should be like eight terabytes a second or so

 ##### **Geohot** [[00:12:56](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=776)]
 yeah but no actually actually um yeah we do two copies and